-The purpose of probation and parole, as defined in the Offenders Rehabilitation Act, is to "ensur[e] the improvement and rehabilitation of the probationers and parolees" through "instruction and supervision" and "guidance and assistance."
+The purpose of probation or parole, as defined in the Offenders Rehabilitation Act, is to "ensur[e] the improvement and rehabilitation of the probationers and parolees" through "instruction and supervision" and "guidance and assistance."

-"Instruction and supervision" is implemented by (i) maintaining contact with probationers and parolees and keeping track of their behaviour; (ii) giving necessary instructions or taking measures to ensure that probationers and parolees comply with the general and special conditions of probation; and (iii) providing professional treatment designed to improve specific criminal tendencies.
+"Instruction and supervision" is implemented by (i) maintaining contact with probationers and parolees and keeping track of their behaviour, (ii) giving necessary instructions or taking measures to ensure that probationers and parolees comply with the general and special conditions of probation or parole, and (iii) providing professional treatment designed to improve specific criminal tendencies.

-"Guidance and assistance" includes (i) assistance in securing accommodation; (ii) assistance in receiving medical care; (iii) assistance in job placement and vocational guidance; (iv) improving and coordinating social circumstances; and (v) providing instructions on necessary life skills.
+"Guidance and assistance" includes (i) assistance in securing accommodation, (ii) assistance in receiving medical care, (iii) assistance in job placement and vocational guidance, (iv) improving and coordinating social circumstances, and (v) providing instructions on necessary life skills.

-While the aim of "guidance and assistance" is to enable probationers and parolees to live an independent life based on their own responsibility, they may face acute financial difficulties that can hamper their improvement and rehabilitation.
+While the aim of "guidance and assistance" is to enable probationers and parolees to live independent and responsible lives, they may face acute financial difficulties that can hamper their improvement and rehabilitation.
 Under such circumstances, the director of the probation office may provide necessary "urgent aid" including medical care, meals, accommodation, clothes, and travel expenses.
-In 2009, 5,513 probationers and parolees received such urgent aid directly from probation offices, and 5,439 through persons commissioned by the probation offices.
+In 2012, 6,378 probationers and parolees received such urgent aid directly from probation offices, and 6,444 through persons commissioned by the probation offices.